-There are thousands of temples in Thailand and a lot of them just look very similar to each other with the typical two or three tiers on the roof.
-But what they started to built up in 1981 at the very northern tip of the Pattaya bay is simply one of the most impressive Thai temples I have seen.
-This massive 100 m long and 100 m high sacred temple is built all of wood and no cement and metal has been used – not even metal nails.
+There are thousands of temples in Thailand and a lot of them look very similar to each other with the typical two or three tiers on the roof.
+But what they started to built up in 1981 at the very northern tip of the Pattaya Bay is simply one of the most impressive Thai temples I have ever seen.
+This massive 100m long and 100m high sacred temple is built all of wood and no cement and metal has been used – not even metal nails.

 Even though construction of the Sanctuary of Truth began in 1981, the whole project is still not finished yet.
 That’s why you’ll see quite a few workers on different sites raising sculptures and making carvings at different corners of the temple.
-Most of the workers are from Myanmar and Cambodia and the main reason isn’t because the young Thai generation is unskilled in the wood working art but rather because the labor from these countries is exceptionally cheap, they get provided very basic accommodation in worker’s camps and receive a salary below 6,000 Baht (which is still the standard for like 7-eleven employees, even in Bangkok where the official minimum salary is 9,000 Baht) and they are also working illegally means they don’t have a work permit.
+Most of the workers are from Myanmar and Cambodia and the main reason isn’t because the young Thai generation is unskilled in wood crafting, but rather because the labor from these countries is exceptionally cheap.

-There is a 500 Baht admission fee for entering the temple, children (height between 110 cm and 140 cm) pay 250 Baht.
-Frankly speaking that’s quite a tourist rip-off.
-The Sanctuary of Truth isn’t of much cultural and none historical significance at all.
-I never paid so much for a temple anywhere else in Thailand, it’s even more expensive than the ancient town of Sukhothai (100 Baht for each of the four zones) and similar priced like the Grand Palace in Bangkok (500 Baht).
+There is a 500 Baht entrance fee at the temple, children (height between 110 cm and 140 cm) pay 250 Baht, which is more expensive than the ancient town of Sukhothai (100 Baht for each of the four zones) and similar priced like the Grand Palace in Bangkok (500 Baht).
 What surprised me is that Thai people are asked to pay the same admission fees as foreigners.
 There are a few other packages available at the ticket booth right at the entrance of the temple’s park premises such as a boat tour on the ocean offering fine views and including entrance to the Sanctuary of Truth for 700 Baht.

-How to get from Pattaya to the Sanctuary of Truth
+How to get from Downtown Pattaya to the Sanctuary of Truth